gvlsq/node-cookie-auth/README.md

 To initialize the necessary packages, navigate to the root folder of the repository on the command line and enter `npm install`.
 Then, run the project in development mode by entering `npm run dev`.
 This will automatically create a SQLite database named `default.db` and seed it with some tables.

+## Unit Testing

+Mocha and Chai were used to write unit tests for the middleware and routes in this project.
+To run the tests, enter `npm run test` on the command line from the root folder.

+Note that a test environment database named `default.test.db` will be created in the root folder every time you run this command.
+In the future, the root hooks will be added to Mocha so that this database is cleaned up automatically.

 ## Timeout Strategy

 As per the [OWASP recommendations for automatic session expiration](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#automatic-session-expiration), both idle timeout and absolute timeout are implemented in this sample.